-In addition, under the Maruishi Agreement we are potentially eligible to earn up to an aggregate of \$6.0 million in clinical development milestones and \$4.5 million in regulatory milestones, before any foreign exchange adjustment, as well as tiered royalties, with percentages ranging from the low double digits to the low twenties, based on net sales of products containing CR845 in Japan, if any, and share in any sub-license fees.
+In addition, under the Maruishi Agreement, we are potentially eligible to earn up to an aggregate of \$6.0 million in clinical development milestones and \$4.5 million in regulatory milestones, before any foreign exchange adjustment, as well as tiered royalties, with percentages ranging from the low double digits to the low twenties, based on net sales of products containing CR845/difelikefalin in Japan, if any, and share in any sub-license fees.

-During the second quarter of 2014, Maruishi completed a Phase 1 clinical trial in Japan related to CR845 in acute post-operative pain for which we earned a clinical development milestone payment of \$480 thousand, net of contractual foreign currency exchange adjustments of \$20 thousand.
-During the third quarter of 2015, Maruishi initiated a Phase 2 trial in Japan related to CR845 for the treatment of uremic pruritus for which we earned a clinical development milestone payment of \$1.7 million, net of contractual foreign currency exchange adjustments of \$275 thousand.
+During the second quarter of 2014, Maruishi completed a Phase 1 clinical trial in Japan related to CR845/difelikefalin in acute post-operative pain for which we earned a clinical development milestone payment of \$480 thousand, net of contractual foreign currency exchange adjustments of \$20 thousand.
+During the third quarter of 2015, Maruishi initiated a Phase 2 trial in Japan related to CR845/difelikefalin for the treatment of uremic pruritus for which we earned a clinical development milestone payment of \$1.7 million, net of contractual foreign currency exchange adjustments of \$275 thousand.
+During the first quarter of 2017, Maruishi entered into a sub-license agreement with another Japanese pharmaceutical company for the development and sales/marketing of CR845/difelikefalin in patients with uremic pruritus in Japan, as a result of which we received a payment of \$843 thousand.

-The next potential milestone payment that we could be entitled to receive under the Maruishi Agreement will be for a clinical development milestone for completion by us in the United States of the first Phase 3 pivotal trial of CR845 in acute pain.
-If achieved, this milestone will result in a payment of \$1.0 million, before any foreign exchange adjustment, being due to us.
+The next potential milestones that we could be entitled to receive under the Maruishi Agreement will be a clinical development milestone for the completion by us of the first Phase 3 trial of CR845/difelikefalin in acute pain in the United States and the initiation by Maruishi of a Phase 3 clinical trial of CR845/difelikefalin in Japan for uremic pruritus.
+If achieved, these milestones will result in payments of \$1.0 million and \$2.0 million, respectively, before contractual foreign currency exchange adjustments, being due to us.

-Under the CKD Agreement, we are potentially eligible to earn up to an aggregate of \$2.25 million in clinical development milestones and \$1.5 million in regulatory milestones as well as tiered royalties with percentages ranging from the high single digits to the high teens, based on net sales of products containing CR845 in South Korea, if any, and share in any sub-license fees.
+Under the CKDP Agreement, we are potentially eligible to earn up to an aggregate of \$2.25 million in clinical development milestones and \$1.5 million in regulatory milestones, before South Korean withholding tax, as well as tiered royalties with percentages ranging from the high single digits to the high teens, based on net sales of products containing CR845/difelikefalin in South Korea, if any, and share in any sub-license fees.

-During 2012 and 2015, we earned a total of \$1.25 million, net of South Korean withholding tax of \$0.25 million, related to four milestones involving clinical trials in the United States of CR845 in acute post-operative pain and for the treatment of uremic pruritus.
+During 2012 and 2015, we earned a total of \$1.25 million, net of South Korean withholding tax of \$0.25 million, related to four milestones involving clinical trials in the United States of CR845/difelikefalin in acute post-operative pain and for the treatment of uremic pruritus.

-The next potential milestone payment that we could be entitled to receive under the CKD Agreement will be for a clinical development milestone for the listing in the South Korean National Health Insurance Program of I.V.
-CR845 for pain.
-If achieved, this milestone will result in a payment \$500 thousand, before South Korean withholding tax, being due to us.
+The next potential milestone payment that we could be entitled to receive under the CKDP Agreement will be for a clinical development milestone for the completion by us in the United States of a Phase 3 trial of CR845/difelikefalin in uremic pruritus.
+If achieved, this milestone will result in a payment \$750 thousand, before South Korean withholding tax, being due to us.

-Our ability to earn these payments and their timing is dependent upon the outcome of I.V. and Oral CR845 development activities and, potentially, commercialization.
+Our ability to earn these payments and their timing is dependent upon the outcome of I.V. and Oral CR845/difelikefalin development activities and, potentially, commercialization.
 However, our receipt of any further such amounts is uncertain at this time and we may never receive any more of these amounts.